katersonnbert/gitnotes/Linux.md

     - ctime ... when was the inode last changed
     - mtime ... when was the file last changed
     - atime ... when was the file last accessed
+    - link count (how many hard links point to the inode)
+    - pointers to datacluster - can also be a pointer to a cluster further pointing to the actual data (if the data is too extensive for one pointer in the inode)
 - each inode is identified by an integer number

         // identify a files inode number
         ls -i [filename]

 - one file can be linked multiple times. if a link points to an inode number, then the link is a `hard link`
-- if an inode is not referenced by a link, the corresponding file is removed from disk when it is no longer used by any process.
+- if an inode is not referenced by a link, the corresponding data is removed from disk (???) when it is no longer used by any process. (or is it rather, that the pointers to the datacluster is removed & therefore free to be written to again?)
 - A specific part of the filesystem, the `superblock` contains information about where the inodes themselves are found.
 - when a file is opened the following happens:
     - file system driver reads the superblock to get access to the inodes